 The Centers for Medicare and Medicaid Services (CMS) has released a new NGHP Section 111 alert (dated November 25, 2014) providing additional information regarding its plans to allow RREs to submit partial social security numbers (SSNs) for Section 111 purposes beginning January 5, 2015.
-A copy of CMS’ new alert can be obtained here.

 The authors outline this important development and related considerations as follows:

 By alert dated September 10, 2014, CMS first announced that it would allow RREs to submit the last five digits of an individual’s SSN (as opposed to the full SSN) beginning January 5, 2015.
 This policy change was prompted by Section 204 of the SMART Act, which calls on CMS to eliminate the required use of SSNs for Section 111 reporting purposes.

 The September alert provided only a general outline of this new policy, with the agency advising that further instructions would be released in a subsequent alert.
 These additional instructions are now contained in the November 25, 2014 alert.

 CMS’ new policy, as stated in the November 25th alert, can be broken down as follows:

 - Effective January 5, 2015, where a NGHP RRE cannot obtain an individual’s HICN or full SSN, the RRE may report the last 5 digits of the claimant’s SSN, along with the claimant’s first initial, surname, date of birth, and gender.

 - NGHP RREs may continue to submit the HICN or full SSN as before without making any changes to the field and file formats.